Federal Aviation Administration (FAA), DOT.

-(g) The supplemental oxygen system for the OCR compartment must meet the same 14 CFR part 25 regulations as the supplemental oxygen system for the passenger cabin occupants except for the 10 percent additional masks requirement of 14 CFR 25.1447(c)(1).
+(g) The supplemental oxygen system for the OCR compartment must meet the Start Printed Page 10481same 14 CFR part 25 regulations as the supplemental oxygen system for the passenger cabin occupants except for the 10 percent additional masks requirement of 14 CFR 25.1447(c)(1).

 (h) The illumination level of the normal OCR compartment-lighting system must automatically be sufficient for each occupant of the compartment to locate a deployed oxygen mask.